xjtu-enre/ENRE-ts/docs/relation/call.md

 /**
  * A function can also be called with `new`.
- * This is a convenient way to create a object and assign properties.
+ * This is a convenient way to create an object and assign properties to it.
  */
 function NewFunction() {
     this.prop = 1;